 I’m just going to go and grab myself a whey shake before continuing.
 I reckon its better for me than Prozac.

-Mark and I tend towards a macro viewpoint, which we use to pinpoint countries and sectors we believe will find prosperity, and subsequently businesses we wish to be involved with in those same sectors and or countries.
+I tend towards a macro viewpoint, which I use to pinpoint countries and sectors we believe will find prosperity, and subsequently businesses we wish to be involved with in those same sectors and or countries.
 On a macro level, traditional media is a short.

 Gannett Co.
 (NYSE:GCI) The largest newspaper publisher in the US.